syncfusion-content/javascript-docs/readme.md

 ## General
 * Do not bold the words unnecessarily.
 * Use [inline code style](http://kramdown.gettalong.org/quickref.html#inline-code) wherever it is possible to highlight the keywords, variables or one line code snippets which comes within the paragraph.
+* How to highlight the keyboard shortcuts like this?
+[Stackoverflow](http://meta.stackexchange.com/questions/26207/how-can-i-format-as-keyboard-keys)

 ## Cross-reference
 * Todo -> How to link the content within the page?